Children in Benin queuing for their school meal

 Mary's Meals has been providing meals in Benin since 2011.

-We are currently feeding 3,500 children in five schools.
+We are currently feeding 3,500 children.

 The typical school meal we serve is maize or rice with beans, vegetables, meat, fish or eggs.